GPII/ul-website/docs/operations.md

 ## Background

-The Unified Listing API was developed as a companion effort to the GPII (now Morphic).
+The Unified Listing API was developed as a companion effort to the GPII.
 It is written using [Infusion](https://docs.fluidproject.org/infusion/development/), a Javascript framework that runs both in [Node.js](https://nodejs.org/en/) and in the browser.
 The data stored in the Unified Listing API is housed in [CouchDB](http://couchdb.apache.org).
 This data is indexed for searches using